m5lk3n/wyatt/docs/HOWTO.md

    - No Background Graphics
 5. Save as `wireframe.pdf` to download the PDF

+## ... convert the wireframe from PDF to PNG

-Optional: On Linux, run `pdftoppm -png wireframe.pdf wireframe` to create the PNG file(s).
+Option 1: On Linux, run `pdftoppm -png wireframe.pdf wireframe` to create the PNG file(s).

+Option 2: Browse to https://github.com/m5lk3n/wyatt/blob/main/docs/wireframe.pdf and right-click the preview image -> "Save Image As..."